NL2SpaTiaL: Generating Geometric Spatio-Temporal Logic Specifications from Natural Language for Manipulation Tasks: Hierarchical Data Pair Generation

 \section{Hierarchical Data Pair Generation}

-To fine-tuning LLM for NL2SpaTiaL with step-wise supervision and evaluate its hierarchical reasoning, we construct the NL2SpaTiaL dataset via a logic-first synthesis pipeline.
-Each example is generated by first sampling a hierarchical SpaTiaL formula, then deterministically converting the formula tree into canonical natural language, and finally expanding these canonical descriptions into multiple linguistic variants with an LLM.
+To systematically train and evaluate NL2SpaTiaL under controlled logical complexity, we construct the dataset using a logic-first synthesis pipeline.
+Each example is created by first sampling a hierarchical SpaTiaL formula, then deterministically converting the formula tree into canonical natural language, and finally generating linguistically diverse paraphrases conditioned on the underlying logic.
 The pipeline overview is shown in Fig.~\ref{fig:generate_tree}.